chaunceyt/migration-to-kubernetes/webproject-ctl/README.md

 ## Issue

 I work in an environment that uses GitLab + GKE as the CI solution for our developers.
-We're currently using a helm chart to generate the Kubernetes manifests for each prprojects workload.
+We're currently using a helm chart to generate the Kubernetes manifests for each projects workload.
 These workloads contain the following services

 - Apache/PHP7.x PHP-FPM
 - Mariadb